Hansmu/docker-tutorial/README.md

 `docker image inspect <image identifier>` - this can be used to see all sorts of information about the image.
 For example what ports need to be opened up ("ExposedPorts").

+Images don't really have a name property.
+If you do a `docker image ls`, then you can see that there is no name column.
+You have repository, tag and image ID.
+An image ID is difficult to remember, but we have the repository for reference.
+As mentioned above then it has `<user>/<image>`, where official ones don't have a user in front of it.
+A tag is a pointer to a specific image commit.

+You can create a custom image from an existing repository by using the command `docker image tag <existing repository> <new repository>`.
+For example:
+`docker image tag nginx UserMcUser/nginx`.
+To add it to Docker Hub, then use `docker image push <new repository>`.
+For example:
+`docker image push UserMcUser/nginx`.
+To add additional tags to the release, then you can use `docker image tag <existing repository> <new repository>:<tag>`.
+For example `docker image tag UserMcUser/nginx UserMcUser/nginx:bananas`.
+Then to add it to the Hub, then you'd use `docker image push UserMcUser/nginx:bananas`.
+If there are layers that already exist, then Docker won't bother re-uploading them.
+You can also set a repository to be private on Docker Hub.

+When you login to docker with `docker login`, then your login key gets stored on the machine under the current profile.
+If it's a machine you don't trust, then you should use `docker logout` after you're done.